Exclusive: Zambia to drop treason charges against opposition leader – sources

 In June, church leaders including those from the influential Catholic church, called for Hichilema's release.

-The UPND has said Lungu's use of emergency powers is unnecessary and a ploy to make it easier for police to arrest its supporters.
+The UPND has said Lungu's use of emergency powers was unnecessary and was a ploy to make it easier for police to arrest its supporters.

 Chishimba hit the headlines in July after criticizing Lungu's decision to impose emergency powers and suggesting the president should go to hospital for mental tests.